-5 Mezile v.
-District of Columbia Department of Disability Services, No. 2010 CA 004111 (D.C.
+&lt;sup>4 Mezile v.
+District of Columbia Department on Disability Services, No. 2010 CA 004111 (D.C.
 Super.
 Ct.
 February 2, 2012).

-6 Id. at p.
+Id. at p.
 5.

-However, the Court of Appeals took a different position.
-In Washington Teachers' Union, DCPS conducted a 2004 RIF "to ensure balanced budgets, rather than deficits in Fiscal Years 2004 and 2005."
-The Court of Appeals found that the 2004 RIF conducted for budgetary reasons, triggered the Abolishment Act ("the Act") instead of "the regular RIF procedures found in D.C.
-Code § 1-624.02."
+&lt;sup>6 Washington Teachers' Union, Local #6 v.
+District of Columbia Public Schools, 960 A.2d 1123, 1125 (D.C.
+2008).

+§ 1-624.02."
 The Court stated that the "ordinary and plain meaning of the words used in § 1-624.08(c) appears to leave no doubt about the inapplicability of § 1-624.02 to the 2004 RIF."

 The Abolishment Act applies to positions abolished for fiscal year 2000 and subsequent fiscal years (emphasis added).
-The legislation pertaining to the Act was enacted specifically for the purpose of addressing budgetary issues resulting in a RIF.10 The Act provides that, "notwithstanding any rights or procedures established by any other provision of this subchapter," which indicates that it supersedes any other RIF regulations.
+The legislation pertaining to the Act was enacted specifically for the purpose of addressing budgetary issues resulting in a RIF.
+The Act provides that, "notwithstanding any rights or procedures established by any other provision of this subchapter," which indicates that it supersedes any other RIF regulations.
 The use of the term 'notwithstanding' carries special significance in statutes and is used to "override conflicting provisions of any other section."
 Further, "it is well established that the use of such a 'notwithstanding clause' clearly signals the drafter's intention that the provisions of the 'notwithstanding' section override conflicting provisions of any other sections."